opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### How do I delete corporate billing for an e-commerce account?
 From the E-commerce Order mini-app:
-1. Go to Accounts.
+1. Go to **Accounts**.
 Tap on the details of the corporate billing you want to delete.
-2. Tap ‘Delete corporate billing’.
+2. Tap ‘**Delete corporate billing**’.
-3. Tap ‘Delete’ to confirm.
+3. Tap ‘**Delete**’ to confirm.

 If the delete is successful, you will see a success page with the title ‘Corporate billing deleted’.

 You can also delete corporate billing at the particular e-commerce mall.
 To do so, please refer to the mall’s corporate billing guide.

 ### What will happen to my e-commerce corporate account when I delete corporate billing?
 Your corporate account will still be there in the e-commerce store, it will not be deleted.
-The deletion is for the corporate billing and not the e-commerce account itself.
+The deletion is for the **corporate billing** and not the e-commerce account itself.

 However, you will not be able to check out with corporate billing with that account.
 To do so, you will have to set up corporate billing again.